epolisensky/VLITE/README.md

 is created from source fit parameters measured using the Python Blob Detector and Source Finder software (`PyBDSF`; Mohan & Rafferty 2015).
-Detected VLITE sources are positionally associated with each other in a resolution-dependent manner, and are cross-matched to other radio sky surveys to aid in the detection of transient sources and enable creation of radio flux spectra for sources across the entire northern sky.
+Detected VLITE sources are positionally associated with each other in a resolution-dependent manner, and are cross-matched to other radio sky surveys and catalogs to aid in the detection of transient sources and enable creation of radio flux spectra for sources across the entire northern sky.